chadblack/LatAmSport2019/assignments.md

 2. **Mexican Sportsman Paper**.
 (25%)

-   Students will write a paper on the culture of sport in the American Colony in Mexico using a year's worth of the *Mexican Sportman* newspaper form the 1890s.
+   Students will write a paper on the culture of sport in the American Colony in Mexico using a month's worth of the *Mexican Sportman* newspaper from the
+   1890s.

 3. **Book Review**.
 (25%)